lsun20/MissAdapt/README.md

 `adaptive_estimate.m` : a function that takes the input of the pre-tabulated solutions and outputs the adaptive estimates via an instantaneous lookup table.

+`const_estimate.m` : a function that takes the input of the pre-tabulated solutions and outputs the adaptive estimates via an instantaneous lookup table where the worst-case risk is constrained to be no more than {5%,15%,20%} of Y_U.
+The default is set to 20%.

 `minimax_locus_plot.m` : a function that takes the input of the pre-tabulated solutions and outputs the locus of B-minimax estimates via an instantaneous lookup table.
 The oracle risk function (risk of each B-minimax estimator) as well as the risk function of the adaptive estimator are also plotted.

-`example.m` : an example script that calls `adaptive_estimate.m` and output the adaptive results in a formatted csv file; it also calls `minimax_locus_plot.m` and output the B-minimax locus plot along with risk functions.
+`example.m` : an example script that calls `adaptive_estimate.m` and `const_estimate.m` and output the adaptive results in a formatted csv file; it also calls `minimax_locus_plot.m` and output the B-minimax locus plot along with risk functions.

 ## R scripts